For many years, GreenTech

 The PBRs needed by Joule Unlimited to get 15% of the gain they are counting

-fuels are expected to cost $200-400/gge).
-Thus, if there is a 70% inherent
+expect their fuels to cost $200-400/gge).
+Thus, if there is a

-fuels produced by Joule Unlimited could cost $110-180/gge from a $100M facility.
+is that the fuels produced by Joule Unlimited could cost $110-180/gge from

 4. Fuels from super-concentrated

 solar heat.
+Solar Driven

-Solar Driven Thermo-chemical Conversion (STCC) uses highly
+Thermo-chemical Conversion (STCC) uses highly concentrated

-standard liquid fuels (or just hydrogen) from CO2, water, and
+attempts to produce standard liquid fuels (or just hydrogen)

-in Switzerland, Germany, the U.S., and the UK) has grown rapidly
+research support (especially in Switzerland, Germany, the U.S.,

-over the past three years, though this is an area that has received
+this is an area that has received very little public and investor

-Windfuels RFTS in that it seeks to produce standard liquid fuels
+attention.
+STCC is related to Windfuels RFTS in that it seeks

-from CO2 and water via a syngas (CO+H2) route.
+water via a syngas (CO+H2) route.

 Some of the processes are referred to as “dry reforming”, carbo-reduction, “solar